matdan9/streamLabSlpBot/README.md

 ###Easy Install
 <p>
-	If you have a debian base operating systeme you can execute the easyInstal it will install every dipendencies using pip3 and apt-get.
+	If you have a debian base operating systeme you can execute the easyInstal.sh file it will install every dipendencies using
+	pip3 and apt-get.
 This install is recommended for users not familiar with linux.
 </p>

 ```
-$./easyInstall
+$./easyInstall.sh
 ```

 ###Install
 <p>
-	If you are familiar with linux and or alreay have python3 and pip3 installed you can simply execute the install file wich will install every python dependencies required
+	If you are familiar with linux and or alreay have python3 and pip3 installed you can simply execute the install.sh file wich will install every python dependencies required
 </p>

 ```
-$./install
+$./install.sh
 ```

 ###Configurin Socket API Token